-Mistake: Underutilizing Negative Space
+Underutilizing Negative Space

-If your kitchen is petite, rather than use counter space for decorative bowls or knickknacks, utilize the space under the upper cabinets for hanging utensil storage so your drawers and cabinets are free to hide less-attractive necessities.
+If your kitchen is petite, rather than using counter space for decorative bowls or knickknacks, utilize the space under the upper cabinets for hanging utensil storage so your drawers and cabinets are free to hide less-attractive necessities.
 If your bathroom is tiny, forgo art above the toilet in favor of a hanging cabinet to increase your closed storage space.

-Mistake: Underestimating Every Nook and Corner
+Underestimating Every Nook and Corner

 Challenge yourself to utilize every awkward corner or funky design feature to your advantage.
 For example, reimagine a linen closet into a built-in armoire with upgraded hardware.
-Or can a slim bookcase offer additional storage somewhere, or a house plant on an oddly-shaped surface up the style factor?

 While a certain less-is-more approach to decorating small spaces rings true to an extent, don't forgo drapes for the sake of minimalism.
 Designers say the right window dressings help draw the eye up, it just comes down to material and pattern selection.